Emeishan Traps

+Map of the large igneous provinces (LIPs) with the Emeishan Traps being found in South China, near the Rajmahal, Deccan and Siberian traps.

-The Emeishan Traps constitute a flood basalt volcanic province, or large igneous province, in south-western China, centred in Sichuan province.
+The Emeishan Traps is a flood basalt volcanic province, or large igneous province located in south-western China, centred in Sichuan province.
 It is sometimes referred to as the Permian Emeishan Large Igneous Province or Emeishan Flood Basalts.
+It is named after Emeishan, a mountain located in the Sichuan province.
 Like other volcanic provinces or "traps", the Emeishan Traps are multiple layers of igneous rock laid down by large mantle plume volcanic eruptions.
-The Emeishan Traps eruptions were serious enough to have global ecological and paleontological impact.
+The Emeishan Traps eruptions were serious enough to have global ecological and paleontological impact being associated with the Capitanian mass extinction.

-It is named for Emeishan, a mountain in Sichuan.

 Etymology

 The term "trap" has been used in geology since 1785–1795 for such rock formations.
 It is derived from the Swedish word for stairs ("trappa") and refers to the step-like hills forming the landscape of the region.

 Formation and development

+Graph showing major extinction events throughout geological time with the Capitanian being found near the End-Permian mass extinction.

 The eruptions that produced the Emeishan Traps began 265 million years ago (Ma) or earlier.
 The main eruptive period is between 262 and 261 Ma, and the volcanism activities end 259 Ma.
 In volume, the Emeishan Traps are dwarfed by the massive Siberian Traps, which occurred not long after, at approximately 252 Ma.
 The Emeishan basalts covers an area of more than 250,000 km^{2} with thicknesses ranging from several hundred meters up to 5.5 km (the average flood basalt thickness throughout the entire region is estimated to be around 700 m), but the Emeishan traps may have initially covered an area as much as 500,000 km^{2}.
 Thus the entire volume of the Emeishan basalts is estimated to be 300,000 km^{3}.
 Evidence suggests that the initial volcanism of the central Emeishan Traps occurred in a deep submarine environment without any significant prevolcanic uplift.

+Concentrations of atmospheric Carbon dioxide (pCO2) during the early and main eruptions phases declined going from around 700 ppm to around 350 ppm before then increasing in subsequent silicic eruptions.
+This drop in concentrations are likely the result of increased erosion and weathering of rocks that are part of the kilometer-thick Yangtze craton carbonates.
+This erosion/weathering started from a regional uplift of the craton.
+Further evidence to support this drop in atmospheric CO2 levels comes from the fact that Emeishan basalt is particularly poor in CO2.